Case Study

 The Solution

-Slide3’s 3D limit equilibrium (LE) analysis was the perfect solution, because the software allowed for:
+Slide3’s 3D limit equilibrium (LE) analysis was the chosen solution, because the software allowed for:

 • Detailed modelling of complex slope geometries.